 Often times, your pre- or post- sales workflows will depend on these touchpoints to ensure that you're following through with your defined process.
 By recording your activities in the ways shown above, you can easily create Smart Views that use the #codes or custom fields to highlight the right leads at the right time.
 Here are some examples.

 Let's say your initial outreach to a prospect includes a call / templated email / connect on LinkedIn.
-If you're recording the connection on LinkedIn as a note, you can easily see the leads where you need to take that step with the following query:
+If you're recording the connection on LinkedIn as a note, you can easily see the leads where you need to take that step with the following filters:

 For some of your post sales processes, you'll actually want to have the same style of call multiple times (for example in check-ins or for QBRs).
 In that case you'll want to only check for leads that have not had that call recently.
-Here's an example for a query to show which leads have not had a QBR in the past 90 days:
+Here's an example for a filter to show which leads have not had a QBR in the past 90 days:

 You may also want to report on your touchpoints to see how often they're occurring and by which members of your team.
 There are a few ways to do this in Close.